hamza094/ProFresh/README.md

 <p>We are also fortunate to have an amazing <a href="https://github.com/hamza094/ProFresh/graphs/contributors">community of developers </a> who help us greatly.</p>

 <h3> Thank you, open source </h3>
-Monica makes use of numerous open-source projects and we are deeply grateful.
-We hope that by offering Monica as a free, open-source project, we can help others in the same way these programs have helped us.
+ProFresh makes use of numerous open-source projects and we are deeply grateful.
+We hope that by offering ProFresh as a free, open-source project, we can help others in the same way these programs have helped us.

 <h3> License </h3>
 Copyright © 2020–2025